jacksonlevine/jacksonLevinePortfolio/README.md

 # Jackson Levine's Portfolio Page
 By Jackson Levine
-## A simple HTML and CSS based website to serve as a portfolio landing page.
+## A simple reactive HTML and CSS based website to serve as a portfolio landing page.
 # Technologies Used:
 * HTML
 * CSS